mishaal79/claude-code-lsps/README.md

 Install them the usual way.
 First make CC aware of the marketplace:
 1. Run `claude`
-2. `/plugin marketplace add mish-cc-market`
+2. `/plugin marketplace add mishaal79/mish-claude-code-lsps`

 Then enable the plugins of your choice:
 1. Run `claude`